MicrosoftDocs/CommunityToolkit/docs/maui/converters/byte-array-to-image-source-converter.md

 ### XAML

-The `DoubleToIntConverter` can be used as follows in XAML:
+The `ByteArrayToImageSourceConverter ` can be used as follows in XAML:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"